 The Phoenix CO2 Laser transmits laser beams deep into the dermis to resurface tired, damaged surface skin while stimulating new healthy growth deep from within.
 This remarkable treatment is customized for each patient and helps to restore the natural glow and beauty of healthy, smooth skin.

-There are many lasers available to patients today.
-Why is the Cortex™ laser particularly attractive to patients who want to improve the youth and vitality of their skin?
+Why is the Phoenix laser particularly attractive to patients who want to improve the youth and vitality of their skin?

-What type of patient can be treated with the Cortex™?
+What type of patient can be treated with the Phoenix?

-The Cortex™ CO2/Erbium Yag Laser is recommended for patients with fair to moderate skin who fall within the Fitzpatrick scale of I-III.
+The Phoenix CO2 Laser is recommended for patients with fair to moderate skin who fall within the Fitzpatrick scale of I-III.
 The laser could cause hypopigmentation (lightening of the skin) in patients with darker skin.
 The patient should not be nursing or pregnant, have an immunosuppressive or blood clotting disorder, skin condition or currently be smoking.
 The patient should be in good general health, with realistic expectations.

 How long does treatment take?

-This depends on the area being treated.
+The length of treatment depends upon the area being treated.
 Treatment can take as little as 15 minutes, but as long as 2 hours if there is a large service area to be covered.
-The Cortex™ CO2/Erbium Yag Laser procedure is done in our state of the art center located in Pittsburgh.
+The Phoenix CO2/ Laser procedure is done in our state-of-the-art center located in Pittsburgh.